apache/trafficcontrol/docs/source/development/traffic_ops.rst

 Database Management
 ===================
-The ``app/db/admin.pl`` script is for use in managing the Traffic Ops database tables.
+The ``app/db/admin`` binary is for use in managing the Traffic Ops database tables.
 This essentially serves as a front-end for `Goose <https://bitbucket.org/liamstask/goose/>`_ Below is an example of its usage.

-.. note:: For proper resolution of Perl library paths and SOL statement files, it's recommended that this script be run from the ``app`` directory
+.. note:: For proper resolution of configuration and SOL statement files, it's recommended that this binary be run from the ``app`` directory

-``db/admin.pl [options] command``
+``db/admin [options] command``

 Options: